Information for families with children 16 years of age or older

-Children who are eligible for the Child Dental Benefits Schedule will remain eligible until the end of the calendar year in which they turn 18 years of age.
+Children who are eligible for the Child Dental Benefits Schedule will remain eligible until the end of the calendar year in which they turn 18 old.

-If you have a child support assessment and your child is continuing in full time secondary study after they turn 18 years of age, you can apply to have the assessment extended until the end of the school year in which they turn 18 years of age.
-You must apply before your child turns 18 years of age.
-If you do not apply for an extension to your child support assessment before your child turns 18 years of age, you will only receive the base rate of Family Tax Benefit Part A for that child, which may be less than what you are entitled to receive.
+If you have a child support assessment and your child is continuing in full time secondary study after they turn 18, you can apply to have the assessment extended until the end of the school year in which they turn 18 in.
+You must apply before your child turns 18.
+If you don't apply for an extension to your child support assessment before your child turns 18, you'll only get the base rate of Family Tax Benefit Part A for that child, which may be less than what you are entitled to receive.

 You can apply for an extension by completing the child over 18 in full time secondary education form or calling the Child Support line on 131 272 between 8:30 am and 4:30 pm Monday to Friday.
 Read more about changes of circumstances that affect your child support.

-If you do not have a child support assessment, you can apply online.
-You must apply for a child support assessment before your child turns 18 years of age.
+If you don't have a child support assessment, you can apply online.
+You must apply for a child support assessment before your child turns 18.

-When your child turns 18 years of age, Family Tax Benefit may still be payable.
-Alternatively, you can consider their eligibility for a student payment such as Youth Allowance.
-It is important to consider all options, as in most cases they cannot receive more than one payment at any one time.
+When your child turns 18, you may still get Family Tax Benefit.
+Or you can consider their eligibility for a student payment such as Youth Allowance.
+It's important to consider all options, as in most cases they can't get more than one payment.

-Additional payments and services may also be available once your child claims a payment in their own right.
+You may also get other payments and services when your child claims a payment in their own right.
 This can include Rent Assistance, a Low Income Health Care Card and Fares Allowance.